 The Bankrate promise

+If you’re considering purchasing life insurance, it may feel overwhelming at first.
+But many people experience relief in knowing that their loved ones will be financially protected after their passing.
 Generally speaking, life insurance provides a payout to your chosen beneficiary (or beneficiaries) upon your death.
-However, there are many different types of life insurance, so it can be hard to figure out what policy is best for you.
-Bankrate took a detailed look at what a life insurance policy covers to help you navigate what can feel like a complicated market.
+However, there are many different policy types, so it may be hard to figure out which is best for you.
+Bankrate’s insurance editorial team took a detailed look at life insurance to help you navigate what can feel like a complicated market.

 What does life insurance cover?